-Line Sweep relies on sorting events (start/end points) before processing.
-Understanding sorting complexity and comparator logic is critical for implementing sweep algorithms efficiently.
+Line Sweep relies on sorting events (such as interval start and end points) before processing them.
+Understanding sorting and event ordering is fundamental to implementing the sweep correctly.

-Advanced Line Sweep problems maintain active intervals using segment trees to support fast range queries and updates during the sweep.
+Advanced Line Sweep problems maintain active intervals using a Segment Tree to support range updates and queries efficiently during the sweep.

 | Status | Title | Solution | Practice | Difficulty | Companies | Topics |